At Palliare, our vision

 is to create a safer

-Palliare Ltd was founded in 2018 as a spinout from Irish gastro-diagnostic company Crospon which was acquired by Medtronic (NYSE:MDT) in 2017.
-Based in Galway, Ireland, Palliare is privately funded by management, angel investors, and Irish state agencies
+Palliare is a privately funded company, founded in 2018 as a spin out from gastro-diagnostic company Crospon, which was acquired by Medtronic (NYSE:MDT) in 2017, and has offices in Oceanside, CA, and Galway, Ireland.

 Chairman: Scott Flora